noClaps/applause/README.md

   }
   ```

+  You can also set `name:""` to use only the short form.
+If no `short` tag is set then the option will be inaccessible and will not appear in the help menu.

 - `help`: The help text for the argument or option, will be displayed in the command help when the command is called with `--help` or `-h`.
 Example:

   ```go